 Not everyone can adapt to the new working environment equally.
 For most people, remote work is still a relative novelty.
 Even though laptops, cloud solutions and video calls are often supplementary to traditional office work, things become substantially more difficult once the entire team goes remote.
 It feels a little odd and you have to adapt and find ways to keep up your company culture – which can be tricky.
 There is certainly a lot we can learn from startups when it comes to remote work.
 Most millennials and startup founders practically grew up in remote teams at schools and universities.
 Global startups commonly have distributed teams, and some even work as digital nomads (while living on the beach or traveling the world).
 Some of our portfolio startups (in particular Grape, Butleroy and YodelTalk)have shared their learnings from previous years in blog articles (eg. Remote Work Checklist Guide, The World is Your Office), which we highly recommend reading).

-We have summarized our personal, as well as learnings and insights of our startups for you in this article and hope sharing these will help you to work more efficiently from home in the coming weeks and maybe even beyond.
+We have summarized our personal experience, as well as learnings and insights of our startups for you in this article and hope sharing these tips for working remote from home will help you be more efficient in the coming weeks and maybe even beyond.

 1. Be present and communicative with colleagues and clients